redu/wally.js/README.md

 ## Next steps
 1. Precompile handlebars templates
+2. Configure jbundle to insert filenames in the beginning of each file

 ## Development setup
 You do not need to install a thing, because all you need is already inside the repository.